makrai/notes/zarriess21-decoding-survey.md

   * prevents the model from generating the EOS symbol unless all constraints have been met in a given candidate.
 In their analysis, Post and Vilar [164]
   * “aversion to references”.
-They show that, by increasing the beam width and including partial references (i.e., constraints) during decoding, the model scores decrease, but the BLEU scores increase, which is
+They show that, by increasing the beam width and including partial references (ie, constraints) during decoding, the model scores decrease, but the BLEU scores increase, which is
 * Baheti+ [97] propose a distributional approach to extend the decoding